opf/openproject/README.md

 Requirements
 ------------

-The meetings plugin currently requires the [OpenProject Core](https://github.com/opf/openproject/) in version 3.0.0pre9 or newer.
+The Meetings plugin currently requires the [OpenProject Core](https://github.com/opf/openproject/) in version 3.0.0pre9 or newer.